affanm16/DL_kidney_disease_classification_MLFLOW_DVC/README.md

 DVC

- - Its very lite weight for POC only
+ - Its very lite weight for POC only.
  - lite weight expriements tracker.
  - It can perform Orchestration (Creating Pipelines)